 The second problem is to use subject headings consistently.
-This is challenging because of the learning curve and the length of time it has taken to produce the index.
+This is challenging because of the learning curve and the length of time it has taken to produce the index; also, because the index has been created by different compilers over time.

-To help solve the first problem a number of existing subject lists were examined.
-The resulting list was distributed to a number of BNA collectors for their comments and suggestions.
-Additionally, there is the generous use of cross- references which refer to an alternative term or to related terms.
-In the main, the subject headings used in this index match those used for the cumulative index of BNA Topics 1944 - 1997 allowing the future prospect of combining these two indexes and others on a web based indexing tool for all BNA related material.
-The compiler is extremely interested in hearing from the users of this index as to additional or alternative headings which might or should have been used.
-Updated editions of this Index are being considered at ten year intervals.
-Volume indexes will continue to appear in Maple Leaves.
-Your suggestions and comments will be reflected in these subsequent appearances.
+In the main, the subject headings used in this index match those used for the cumulative index of BNA Topics 1944 - 1997 and those used in the previous cumulative index of Maple Leaves published in 2007.
+The current compiler is extremely interested in hearing from the users of this index as to additional or alternative headings which might or should have been used.
+Looking forward, we plan to maintain this cumulative index in digital form.
+Volume indexes will continue to appear in Maple Leaves and with the completion of each new volume (every 2 years) we plan to update the cumulative index.
+Your suggestions and comments regarding subject headings will be reflected in these subsequent updates.